DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 If you're even remotely tapped into the indie gaming scene right now, you've likely heard names like R.E.P.O., Clair Obscur: Expedition 33, and Schedule 1.
 And the best part?
 These aren’t huge studio projects, but great indie games created by a handful of people.

 At Dream Matter Labs, we're trying to build <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> by learning from those pushing the boundaries in real-time.
-So today, we’re breaking down what made these games rise above the noise, what lessons indies can learn, and what patterns are emerging.
+So today, we’re breaking down what made these games rise above the noise, what lessons indies can learn, and what patterns are emerging...

 Let’s break it down!